-Covers your project in case of fire, flood and various other insurable ‘perils’.
-Imagine if a fire occurred two days before your project was due to complete.
-Who pays to start all over again?
+Covers your project in case of fire, floods and various other insurable ‘perils’.
+Imagine if a fire occurs two days before your project is due to complete.
+Who will pay to start all over again?

 4. Legal Expenses

-Not only pays for legal expenses should things go wrong, but often provides 24 hour access to legal advice about any issue during the course of the build
+This cover not only pays for legal expenses should things go wrong, but often provides 24-hour access to legal advice about any issue during the course of the build.

 5. Warranty Insurance/Latent Defects